haikuowuya/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
 [Jazzy ViewPager](https://github.com/jfeinstein10/JazzyViewPager) | An easy to use ViewPager that adds an awesome set of custom swiping animations.
 Just change your ViewPagers to JazzyViewPagers, two more steps, and you're good to go!
-[ViewPager Indicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) | Paging indicator widgets compatible with the ViewPager from the Android Support Library and ActionBarSherlock
+[Android ViewPager Indicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) | Paging indicator widgets compatible with the ViewPager from the Android Support Library and ActionBarSherlock
-[Salvage](https://github.com/JakeWharton/salvage) | Generic view recycler and ViewPager PagerAdapter implementation [Auto Scroll ViewPager](https://github.com/Trinea/android-auto-scroll-view-pager) | auto scroll ViewPager or ViewPager in ViewPager. http://www.trinea.cn/
+[Salvage](https://github.com/JakeWharton/salvage) | Generic view recycler and ViewPager PagerAdapter implementation [Android Auto Scroll ViewPager](https://github.com/Trinea/android-auto-scroll-view-pager) | auto scroll ViewPager or ViewPager in ViewPager. http://www.trinea.cn/
 [Pager Sliding Tab Strip](https://github.com/astuetz/PagerSlidingTabStrip) | An interactive indicator to navigate between the different pages of a ViewPager
 [Numeric Page Indicator](https://github.com/ManuelPeinado/NumericPageIndicator) | A ViewPager page indicator that displays the current page number and (optionally) the page count
 [Wizard Pager](https://github.com/TechFreak/WizardPager) | Wizard Pager is a library that provides an example implementation of a Wizard UI on Android, it's based of Roman Nurik's wizard pager (https://code.google.com/p/romannurik-code/source/browse/misc/wizardpager)